 The origins of the stone castle can be connected with the prince Kazimierz I of Opole in the first half of the 13th century.
 The castle, or actually the defensive tower, was located near the river ford, where princely fees were collected from travelers, following the routes crossing here in the direction of Opole, Nysa, Brzeg, Głogówek, Biała and Prudnik.
 There was also a settlement nearby, mentioned for the first time in a document from 1224.
 Between 1260 and 1283, this village was expanded into a small town, named since then, in connection with the large number of German settlers, Falkenberg.
 Both Polish and German names appeared interchangeably until the 16th century.

 In 1294, in the written sources, the castellan of Niemodlin was first recorded, which was then a certain Syghard, an official of the prince Bolko I of Opole.
 Most probably the tower became its seat, and due to the new function it was thoroughly rebuilt.
+Probably during this period the construction of the town’s defensive walls also began.
 Shortly after the death of Bolko I of Opole in 1313, his heirs, young dukes Bolko II of Opole, Bolko of Niemodlin and Albert of Strzelce divide inheritance, which led to the separation of the Duchy of Niemodlin.
 It forced the necessity of another expansion of the castle.
 After the death of Bolko of Niemodlin before 1368, the duchy fell in turn to his sons: Bolesław II, Wacław and Henryk.
 Since everyone died childless, since 1382 the castle and the duchy were taken over by the princes of Opole.

 During the Hussite Wars Niemodlin was destroyed.
 In 1428, the taborites burned it during the armed march from Otmuchów and Paczków to Brzeg.
 It is not certain whether the castle was rebuilt immediately.
 Its poor condition would be indicated by the transfer of prince Bernard seat and the issuing of documents by him mainly in Strzelce and Opole.
 Despite the occasional and increasingly rare presence of princes in the castle, it was continuously the seat of prince’s administration and the place of exercising judicial power.
 In 1370-1502, starosts, district judges and prince scribes are known.
 In the 15th century they were, among others, starost Przybik, Henry from Dornheim, Jerzy Dreska, writer Otto Bies, and judge Jan Borsnitz.
 The end of the first, medieval stage of the development of the castle brought fire in 1552 and earlier, the death of the last prince of Opole, Jan the Good in 1532.
 As a result, the castle and the duchy were taken over by the emperor Ferdinand Habsburg, who began to give it in a pledge of various, often changing, noble families.

-In 1581, the emperor Rudolf II sold the castle to the Puckler family, who from 1589 began the renaissance reconstruction.
+In 1581, the emperor Rudolf II sold the castle to the Puckler family, who from 1589 began the Renaissance reconstruction.
 The work lasted until 1619, when the castle chapel was erected.
-During the Thirty Years War, the castle was destroyed.
-As a result of the reconstruction a mannerist-baroque building was created with three palace ranges and a series of open galleries from the south-east.
+During the Thirty Years War, the castle and the town were as destroyed.
+As a result of the reconstruction a Mannerist-Baroque building was created with three palace ranges and a series of open galleries from the south-east.
 Remodeling from the eighteenth and nineteenth centuries obliterated the original spatial concept of the castle, among others on the site of the cloisters, a low range closing the courtyard was erected.
 The owner of the castle in Niemodlin until 1945 was Count Frederick Leopold von Praschma.
 After the Second World War, the monument was the seat of the National Repatriation Office, a high school, an officer’s school, and in recent years it has been abandoned.

 In the 13th century, the castle was originally a rectangular tower, with no buttresses, measuring 4.75 x 9 meters, erected from pebbles and clay on the left, quite high shore of Ścinawa Niemodlińska.
 It had probably a residential function in addition to a defensive one.
 Its external fortifications consisted of a moat, and natural defensive conditions were exploited in the form of elevation of land upon the river and generally marshy, boggy surroundings.